-- Candidates who successfully complete the examination are deemed certified in surgical critical care and must thereafter participate in the ABS MOC Program to maintain their certificate.
-MOC requirements begin the July 1 following certification.
-See ABS MOC Requirements for more details.
+- Successful examinees will be deemed certified in surgical critical care and will receive their official certificate in three to six months.
+They must thereafter participate in the ABS MOC Program to maintain their certificate.

 For more information regarding certification in surgical critical care, refer to the ABS Booklet on Specialty Certification (pdf).

-- Guide to ABS Examinations (pdf) - exam development, scoring, how to prepare
+- Guide to ABS Exams (pdf) - exam development, scoring, how to prepare

 - Frequently Asked Questions

-For specific inquiries, please send an e-mail to the examination coordinator.
+For specific inquiries, please send an e-mail to the exam coordinator.